xiaoxi-s/xiaoxi-s.github.io/index.md

 ### Loss Function for Coordinate Prediction

-  Cosine loss function could be used for coordinate prediction of a light source.
-But this does not give us better performance.
+  Cosine loss function could be used for spherical coordinate prediction of a light source.
+Nevertheless, this does not give us better performance.
+One possible explanation is that, with cosine loss function, there are infinitely many correct labels that the network could map a given input image to.
+It would be much more difficult for the neural network to learn infinitely many correct labels with only finitely many parameters.

+  In addition, even with cosine function, the model could predict one correct label in the range \[100pi, 102pi\], and other labels might be within \[0, 2pi\].
+The parameters for predicting the special label that lies in [100pi, 102pi] might not be used for predicting other labels within \[0, 2pi\] because the interval \[100pi, 102pi\] is larger in scale.
+Therefore, cosine loss function might deteriorate parameters sharing.

 ### Sensitivity Analysis

   Sensitivity analysis is an effective method to evaluate threshold based methods.
 The better performance of color prediction might imply that the feature extractor pays more attention to color information.
 The [dense121](https://arxiv.org/abs/1608.06993) is trained for classification, thus color information is an important feature of a particular object or pattern.
 The feature extractor would try to capture color information to imporve classification performance.
 However, the location information of a particular object or pattern, which is needed in our project, might not be extracted probably because location information is less important for classification tasks.
 For example, a cat is a cat no matter where it is in the given image.
 That is, the location information does not provide much information for classification.

+  Therefore, the above explanation implies a given pre-trained model might not encode necessary information of other tasks, and more (accurate) samples might be needed to fine tune the pre-trained model.

 ### Feature Extractor